Flexberry/flexberry.github.io/pages/products/flexberry-winforms/subsystems/settings/fw_setting-manager.en.md

 {% include important.html content="There is a possibility to represent any object in the form `XML` string using the standard `SOAP` serialization `.NET`.
 This is done by the utility `ICSSoft.STORMNET.Windows.Forms.Utils.ObjectToString` (reverse — `ObjectFromString`).
 Therefore, it is possible not to form the string manually setting value, and use this utility." %}

-Serialization of data objects is performed in a different way: [How to "spin" the data object to an XML string and restore back](fo_aggregating-function.html).
+Serialization of data objects is performed in a different way: [How `закрутить` data object to an XML string and restore back](fo_aggregating-function.html).

 {% include note.html content="new Designed [UserSettingsService](fa_user-settings-service.html), designed to replace `SettingManager`." %}